dev-dami/Qirrel/CONTRIBUTING.md

-# Contributing to Miniparse
+# Contributing to Qirrel

-Thank you for your interest in contributing to Miniparse!
+Thank you for your interest in contributing to Qirrel!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents